 *Please note that the country, which issued your permanent residence permit, may revoke your permit if you leave the country to live somewhere else.
 It is your responsibility to research the consequences of your relocation to Denmark.
 If your permanent residence permit is revoked you will have to pay tuition fees like all other non-EU/EEA citizens.

-How to get the residence permit
+How to get the residence permit/VISA

 In order to obtain a visa you must be fully admitted into a programme at SDU – either as an exchange student or a full degree student (Bachelor’s or Master’s degree).
 This means that the visa application process cannot be commenced until after you have received confirmation of your admission.
+Full degree students must have paid the tuition fees before SDU starts the Visa process.

 Documentation you must include in the application